-The court was asked to consider the changes to the market practice commonly used by diamond producers when selling diamonds, which is regulated in terms of the Diamonds Act (No 56 of 1986).
+The court was asked to consider the changes to the market practice commonly used by diamond producers when selling diamonds, which is regulated in terms of the Diamonds Act.
 Previously, diamond producers could use so-called “tender houses”, where non-licenced foreign experts, representing foreign buyers, would assist licenced purchasers with their purchase of parcels of unpolished diamonds.

 The Diamond Act was amended to prohibit unlicensed experts from assisting licenced purchasers, effectively outlawing the common business practice used in tender houses.
 Two constitutional questions were raised against the legal amendments.
 First, does the prohibition of the market practice result in an unlawful deprivation of property?
 Secondly, does the prohibition of the market practice infringe on a person’s right to choose a trade?